 - Earthware dish or small clay pot, with a lid.

 - 1 brick of Feta (do not buy crumbled feta — vacuum-sealed Feta bricks or a fresh brick from your local cheese shoppe is ideal)

 - Smoked chilli flakes (called “boukovo” — they are on Amazon here)

 - Good quality olive oil

-- Bread or corn tortilla chips for serving
+- Bread, crackers, or corn tortilla chips for serving

 - In the clay pot, arrange the slices of green pepper, onions, and tomatoes to be as flat as possible, overlapping slightly but not too much.

-- Add a pinch of salt and a pinch of peppers to the base vegetable layer.
+- Add a pinch of salt and a pinch of ground black pepper to the base vegetable layer.

 - Place the brick of feta atop the arrangement of vegetables.

-- Drizzle with a small amount of olive oil.
+- Drizzle with a liberal amount of olive oil.

 Serve once slightly cool with bread or corn tortilla chips for dipping (the latter for those who are celiac like me).